docker/docs/docker-for-mac/networking.md

 Following is a summary of current limitations on the Docker for Mac networking stack, along with some ideas for workarounds.

-### There is no docker0 bridge on OSX
+### There is no docker0 bridge on macOS

-Because of the way networking is implemented in Docker for Mac, you cannot see a `docker0` interface in OSX.
+Because of the way networking is implemented in Docker for Mac, you cannot see a `docker0` interface in macOS.
 This interface is actually within `HyperKit`.

 ### I cannot ping my containers

-Unfortunately, due to limitations in OSX, we're unable to route traffic to containers, and from containers back to the host.
+Unfortunately, due to limitations in macOS, we're unable to route traffic to containers, and from containers back to the host.

 ### Per-container IP addressing is not possible

-The docker (Linux) bridge network is not reachable from the OSX host.
+The docker (Linux) bridge network is not reachable from the macOS host.

 ### Use cases and workarounds